boolean-uk/csharp-cloud-aws-day-3/README.md

    - Select the C# (.NET Core) runtime.
    - Click Create function.

+2. Create an AWS Cli Access Key for your account
+   - navigate to AWS IAM
+   - under `Users`, find your username and click on it
+   - visit the `Security Credentials` tab
+   - Click on `Create Access Key`
+   - Choose `Command Line Interface` as the Use Case
+   - Save the Access Key safely on your machine
+   - Click `show` and copy and save the Secret access key as well

-2. Open the AWSLambda-Day-3 Solution
+3. Open the AWSLambda-Day-3 Solution
-   - Add Extension call AWS Toolkit.
+   - Install the Extension called AWS Toolkit in Visual Studio.
-   - Open up the AWS Explorer.
-Views > AWS Explorer
+   - Once installed, open up AWS Explorer in VS: Views > AWS Explorer
-   - Add new User Credentials
+   - Add new Profile with your User Credentials
-   - Select for Profile Type `IAM User Role`
+      - Profile Type is `IAM User Role`
+      - Profile Name: choose your name or some identifier tied to you
-   - Open the steps to create a AccessKey and Secret Key
+      - Enter the Access key and Secret key obtained in step 2 above
+      - Ensure you pick the default region for your AWS services

-3. Application to AWS
+4. Publish Application to AWS Lambad
-   - Right click on Project to Publish Lambda function to AWS OR
+   - Right click on Project and choose `Publish Lambda function to AWS`
+   - Make sure to select the created profile in step 3 and the correct region
+   - Choose `Redeploy to existing` and find the lambda you created in step 1
+   - Click `Upload`
+   OR
    - You can publish to folder and zip and upload manually